Europe & USA Participants

 Prof. Michael Dobbie

 Prof. Michael Dobbie has worked to establish and direct Phenomics Australia since its foundation in 2007, serving as CEO since 2013.
-Phenomics Australia bioengineers, characterises and curates preclinical models to enable advances in genome-based, Precision Medicine, supported by the National Collaborative Research Infrastructure Strategy (NCRIS) program.
-Through the NCRIS program during the past 18 years, Michael has been determined to build and deliver the infrastructure that Australian research needs to thrive.
-Prior to this, Michael was awarded degrees specialising in Biochemistry and Immunology from Sydney, a PhD in Neurochemistry from the University of London, and postdoctoral fellowships at King’s College, London and Oxford University (Cancer Research UK Translational Research Fellow).
-Together, he spent over 20 years researching a range of fields including genetics, cancer, neuroscience, vascular biology, metabolism, developmental biology, and malaria.
+Phenomics Australia bioengineers, characterises and curates preclinical models to enable advances in genome-based, Precision Medicine, supported by the NCRIS program.
+Over the past 18 years, Michael has built and delivered the infrastructure Australian research needs to thrive.
+He holds degrees in Biochemistry and Immunology from Sydney, a PhD in Neurochemistry from the University of London, and completed postdoctoral fellowships at King’s College, London and Oxford University (Cancer Research UK Translational Research Fellow), with over 20 years of research experience across genetics, cancer, neuroscience, vascular biology, metabolism, developmental biology, and malaria.

 Professor Peter Gray AO

-Professor Rebecca Glauert is the Chief Executive of the Population Health Research Network (PHRN) and is a recognised leader in data linkage and population health research, with over 17 years of executive experience driving large-scale, cross-sector initiatives.
-She earned her PhD in Psychology from the University of Western Australia and has since led transformative programs including the WA Developmental Pathways Project, the Australian Child and Youth Wellbeing Atlas, and the Raine Study.
-Prof Glauert is known for her visionary leadership, governance expertise, and commitment to ethical, community-informed research.
-Her work has shaped national policy, earned international recognition, and laid the foundation for enduring data assets.
-She is passionate about translating complex data into actionable insights that improve lives and strengthen public trust in research.
+Professor Rebecca Glauert is the Chief Executive of the Population Health Research Network (PHRN) and a recognised leader in data linkage and population health research, with over 17 years of executive experience.
+She earned her PhD in Psychology from the University of Western Australia and has led programs including the WA Developmental Pathways Project, the Australian Child and Youth Wellbeing Atlas, and the Raine Study.
+Professor Glauert is known for visionary leadership, governance expertise, and commitment to ethical, community-informed research, shaping national policy and developing enduring data assets.

 Sach Jayasinghe

-Sach Jayasinghe is the CEO of QCIF Ltd. QCIF provides data and digital research infrastructure capabilities across Australia.
-He is also the lead on several national research infrastructure projects encompassing more than $5M of investment.
-In his capacity as Adjunct Professor (Research Infrastructure) for the University of Queensland, he works with partners to uplift the State’s research infrastructure and leverage technology capabilities in establishing new industries such as synthetic biology, clean energy and quantum technologies.
-Previously, Sach was the Director, Research Infrastructure, providing strategic input and overseeing the operations of QUT’s research infrastructure portfolio.
-Preceding QUT, Sach had several roles at the University of Melbourne.
-As Director of Research Strategy, on behalf of the Deputy Vice-Chancellor (Research), he oversaw the University’s strategic investments in research and innovation and leaves a legacy as the principal architect of the Melbourne Collaborative Research Infrastructure Program.
-Sach is a Fellow of the Queensland Academy of Arts and Science and the Association for Tertiary Education Management.
-He is also a Graduate of the Australian Institute of Company Directors.
+Sach Jayasinghe is the CEO of QCIF Ltd. QCIF provides data and digital research infrastructure across Australia.
+As Adjunct Professor at UQ, he helps uplift research infrastructure and enable new industries including synthetic biology, clean energy, and quantum technologies.
+Previously, Sach oversaw QUT’s research infrastructure portfolio and led the Melbourne Collaborative Research Infrastructure Program.
+He is a Fellow of the Queensland Academy of Arts and Science and the Association for Tertiary Education Management, and a Graduate of the Australian Institute of Company Directors.

 Sarah Flaim

-Dr. Sarah Flaim is Chief Operating Officer at the National Imaging Facility, bringing over 15 years of experience in research, operations, clinical trials, and stakeholder engagement across the higher education sector.
-She is passionate about values-based leadership, mentoring, and fostering high-performing teams and positive workplace culture.
-Sarah has a particular passion for enabling large-scale collaborations and delivering pragmatic solutions to operational challenges.
-Prior to joining NIF, she held specialist research management roles spanning the full research lifecycle.
-She was previously a Junior Research Fellow at Balliol College, University of Oxford, conducting interdisciplinary research in computational biology, and holds a PhD in Bioengineering from UC San Diego as a Fulbright Scholar.
+Dr Sarah Flaim is Chief Operating Officer at the National Imaging Facility, with over 15 years of experience in research, operations, clinical trials, and stakeholder engagement.
+She is passionate about values-based leadership, mentoring, high-performing teams, and enabling large-scale collaborations.
+Previously a Junior Research Fellow at Balliol College, Oxford, she holds a PhD in Bioengineering from UC San Diego as a Fulbright Scholar.

 Steven Manos